Carrsville, Virginia

-Carrsville is a census-designated place (CDP) in Isle of Wight County in the Hampton Roads region of southeastern Virginia in the United States.
+Carrsville is a census-designated place (CDP) in Isle of Wight County in the Hampton Roads region of southeastern Virginia, United States.
 The population as of the 2010 Census was 359.
 The town is named for Jesse Carr, whose family had long roots in Isle of Wight County.
 Jesse Carr died in the place that would later bear his name.